The Illusion of Insight in Reasoning Models: Results

 Across domains, temperatures, and checkpoints for Qwen2.5--1.5B, reasoning shifts remain uncommon (approximately $7.6\%$ of samples; pooling all models/domains yields 6.31\%) and are associated with substantially \emph{lower} accuracy: $2.57\%$ for shifted traces versus $16.44\%$ for non-shifted traces, $N{=}723{,}200$.
 A pooled logistic regression of correctness on a shift indicator confirms that this difference is highly significant (p $< 10^{-1198}$).\footnote{In R-style notation, \( \texttt{correct} \sim \texttt{shift}. \) \texttt{correct} is a binary outcome, and \texttt{shift} is a binary indicator for an annotator-labeled reasoning shift.
 The pooled regression aggregates all test-set traces across Crossword, Math, and RHour.}

-To test whether this pattern is specific to small GRPO-tuned models, we evaluate DeepSeek\textendash R1 and GPT\textendash 4o under matched decoding conditions on \textsc{MATH\textendash 500}.
-As shown in Table~\ref{tab:external-models}, both models exhibit \emph{very low} canonical shift rates across temperatures (0.40--0.60\% for DeepSeek\textendash R1 and 2.20--3.00\% for GPT\textendash 4o), and accuracy conditioned on a shift shows no systematic benefit, suggesting that the phenomenon generalizes across model families and training paradigms.
-These results characterize the ``raw'' behavioral signature of mid-trace shifts, independent of any stricter ``Aha!'' interpretation.
+To test whether this pattern is specific to our GRPO-tuned models, we evaluate DeepSeek\textendash R1 and GPT\textendash 4o under matched prompting and shift-detection conditions on \textsc{MATH\textendash 500}, sweeping decoding temperature $T\in\{0,0.05,0.3,0.7,1\}$.
+As shown in Table~\ref{tab:external-models-all}, \emph{canonical} shifts remain a low-base-rate event for both models across temperatures (DeepSeek\textendash R1: 0.00--0.25\%; GPT\textendash 4o: 0.88--2.21\%).
+Moreover, conditional accuracy given a detected shift does not show a consistent improvement: for GPT\textendash 4o, $P(\checkmark\mid S{=}1)$ is lower than $P(\checkmark\mid S{=}0)$ at every temperature, while for DeepSeek\textendash R1 the shift count is extremely small and the conditional estimates are correspondingly unstable.
+These results suggest that the low frequency and non-beneficial association of mid-trace shifts is not unique to our training setup, but also appears in external, high-capability reasoning models under the same operational definition.
+Moreover, these results characterize only the ``raw'' behavioral signature of mid-trace shifts, independent of any stricter ``Aha!'' interpretation.

 \textbf{How frequent are formal ``Aha!'' moments?} We now restrict attention to the much smaller subset of events that satisfy \emph{all three} criteria in Def.~\ref{subsec:aha-moment-def}.
 In Fig.~\ref{fig:aha-heatmap-overall}, by varying $\delta_1,\delta_2\in\{0,\,1/8,\,2/8\}$ and fixing $\delta_3=\epsilon>0$, we find that formal ``Aha!'' moments are extremely rare, even with relatively lax constraints.
 Similar patterns hold for Qwen2.5--7B and Llama3.1--8B (App.~\ref{sec:app-additional-results}).
 Pooling every Crossword/Math/RHour checkpoint and temperature, the formal detector fires on only $1.79\%$ of samples.